 Through S.S.D.S. 〜Super Stylish Doctors Story〜, Hayami has managed to put the spotlight on several seiyuu that he believes are massive talents and deserve a chance at the spotlight.

 Some of those include Takuya Sato, Toshiki Masuda, Yukihiro Nozuyama, Daisuke Hirakawa and more.

 Toshiki Masuda has cited plenty of times that Show Hayami is his mentor.

 Hayami took him under his wing rather early on in his seiyuu career, giving him experience in radio – S.S.D.S.
 Love Ultimate Diagnosis (2014) – as well as event hosting experience by having him join several of his S.S.D.S. events.
 Masuda highly respects Hayami, even calling him his “Master“.

-Yukihiro Nozuyama, promising seiyuu talent part of Hayami’s talent agency RUSH STYLE, is yet another seiyuu that Hayami is actively mentoring, easing his transition to voice acting, helping him out by co-hosting variety shows with him.
+Yukihiro Nozuyama, a promising seiyuu talent part of Hayami’s talent agency RUSH STYLE, is yet another seiyuu that Hayami is actively mentoring, easing his transition to voice acting, and helping him out by co-hosting variety shows with him.

 Nozuyama has mentioned in both radio and TV/events that he is indebted to Hayami’s guidance.

 A good cook

 Although a bit timidly, Show Hayami confirmed that he does know how to cook and, as confirmed by fellow seiyuu Kenyuu Horiuchi, he’s a genuinely good cook.

 You can check a recipe of his in the first episode of Horiuchi & Hayami’s “Say U Play!”.